 - Eliminate the wait period for and increase the amount of NYS Temporary Disability Insurance.

 - Extend NYS Paid Family Leave beyond the current 12 weeks to care for seriously ill family members.

 - Enact stricter workplace protections for expectant parents so they can attend all prenatal visits without fear of losing their job or income.

 - Advocate for NYS to opt in to the extension now permitted by Federal law of Medicaid coverage for postpartum primary care to a full year

-In March 2019, the Governor announced programs to increase funding for midwives, create a SUNY scholarship set-aside for midwives “to address diversity,” expand community health worker programs, and institute loan forgiveness for education of under-represented minorities training to practice maternal health.
-Maya will:
+- Work to hold the Governor accountable to put in place programs to increase funding for midwives, create a SUNY scholarship set-aside for midwives to address diversity, expand community health worker programs, and institute loan forgiveness for education of under-represented minorities training to practice maternal health.

 - Work closely with the state government to expand and support the New York State Doula Pilot Program.

 - Advocate for federal legislation, including The Black Maternal Health “Momnibus,” a comprehensive packet of bills sponsored by the Black Maternal Health Caucus members